2025–26 Liga I

-The 2025–26 Liga I (also known as the 2025–26 SuperLiga Romania for sponsorship reasons) is the 108th season of Liga I, the top football league in Romania.
-It started on 11 July 2025 and is scheduled to end on 24 May 2026.
+The 2025–26 Liga I (also known as Superliga for sponsorship reasons) was the 108th season of Liga I, the top football league in Romania.
+It started on 11 July 2025 and it ended on 25 May 2026.

-FCSB are the two-time defending champions having won their 28th top-flight title the previous season.
+FCSB were the two-time defending champions having won their 28th top-flight title the previous season.

 Overview

-16 teams will compete in the league – the thirteen teams from the previous season, two teams promoted from Liga II directly and one team promoted via play-off.
+Sixteen teams competed in the league — the thirteen teams from the previous season, two teams promoted directly from Liga II, and one team promoted via play-off.

 Teams promoted from Liga II

 Csíkszereda Miercurea Ciuc became the first team to be promoted after fellow promotion contenders Metaloglobus București earned a draw against Reșița on 25 April 2025.
 The result means Csíkszereda Miercurea Ciuc will compete in the top flight for the first time in their history.

 Argeș Pitești became the second team to be promoted on 6 May 2025 after defeating Reșița in matchweek 8 of the promotion round.
 This result saw Argeș Pitești return to the top flight after a two-season absence.

 Metaloglobus București became the third team to be promoted after defeating Politehnica Iași 2–1 on aggregate in the promotion/relegation play-off round on 1 June 2025.
 This result means that Metaloglobus București will compete in the top division for the first time in their history.